Creating and Running a Phalcon Project

 https://servbay-phalcon-test.local/mysql-add

-.
-On success, you’ll see "User added successfully." - Then visit
+in your browser.
+On success, you’ll see "User added successfully." - Visit

 https://servbay-phalcon-test.local/mysql